Salesforce

 The following information is intended for customers who will have a Toast-monitored network.
 This means you have purchased a Meraki router and Unifi Access Points (if applicable) from Toast.
 If you plan to be self-managed or work with a third-party network manager, please review our Toast Network Requirements and Toast Firewall Allowlist.

-Note: Before continuing, confirm your Toast Onboarding Package (see Understanding Toast Onboarding Packages) with your Onboarding Consultant to clarify whether you've purchased an onsite installation (a Toast contractor will be physically coming onsite to your location) or a remote installation (a Toast contractor will be assisting you remotely using video conferencing or a phone call).
+Note: Before continuing, confirm your Toast Onboarding Package (see Understanding Toast Onboarding Packages) with your Onboarding Consultant to clarify whether you've purchased an on-site installation (a Toast contractor will be physically coming onsite to your location) or a remote installation (a Toast contractor will be assisting you remotely using video conferencing or a phone call).

 picture of Toast hardware